160 S. Hollywood St.

 If you are absent or expecting to be absent for ten (10) consecutive days or more, you are required to file leave of absence paperwork.

 Consecutive absences of nine (9) days or less will be handled by your Administrator/Supervisor.
 You will be required to submit supporting documentation supporting your absences.
-Failure to provide supporting documentation for any absences will result in further disciplinary action.
+Failure to provide supporting documentation for any absences may result in further disciplinary action.

 The designated Leave Administrator will notify the employee of FMLA eligibility within five (5) business days of the employee requesting leave.